TIMELINE

 Began Lean Enterprise initiative as a continuous improvement process in all aspects of CDC operations.
 Certified as being the only rupture disc manufacturer to achieve welding certification in accordance with requirements of Nadcap and the aerospace/defense industry.
 Certified by the aerospace industry as being the only rupture disc manufacturer meeting the quality requirements of standard SAE-AS 9100.

-CDC celebrates 40 years of innovation, growth and quality.
+Continental Disc Corporation celebrates 40 years of innovation, growth and quality.
 Now have more than 250 associates globally and growing.

 Continental Disc Corporation is pleased to announce the appointment of Mr. David W. Brown to the position of CDC President.